LuminescentMoon/EZControls/README.md

 controls.currentState = 'game'

 -- Bind a function to the binding "test" in the state "game".
-Note that if the binding -- or state does not exist in EZControl's keybinds, it'll make it automatically. controls.state('game').binding('test'):onPress(function() print('lmao') end)
+Note that if the binding -- or state does not exist in EZControl's keybinds, it'll be created automatically. controls.state('game').binding('test'):onPress(function() print('lmao') end)